whyhankee/wrkr/README.md

-## Worker - some experimenting with NodeJS postprocessing, pub-sub messaging and scheduler.
+## Worker - Experimenting with NodeJS pub-sub, post-processing and scheduling.

 ### What?